-The Authority has two Welsh-medium Primary Schools.
-Ysgol Gymraeg Y Fenni located in Abergavenny and Ysgol Gymraeg Y Ffin in Caldicot which also has an immersion unit supporting learners late to Welsh to access a Welsh-medium education.
+The Authority has three Welsh-medium Primary Schools.
+Ysgol Gymraeg Y Fenni located in Abergavenny, Ysgol Gymraeg y Trefynwy located in Monmouth and Ysgol Gymraeg Y Ffin in Caldicot which also has an immersion unit supporting learners late to Welsh to access a Welsh-medium education.

-Children wishing to be educated through the medium of Welsh will receive free Home to School Transport to their nearest Welsh-medium school.
+Children wishing to be educated through the medium of Welsh will receive free Home to School Transport to their nearest Welshmedium school.